Skip to content

 MapState

-This is where all the magic happen.
-It expects an implementation MapProperties interface that will tell how the map will behave for example: tile size, zoom level and projection transformation function.
+This is where almost all the important stuff is.
+It expects an implementation MapProperties interface that will tell how the map will behave, for example, tile size, zoom level and projection transformation function.

 interface MapProperties {